marcharper/python-ternary/README.md

 [](https://camo.githubusercontent.com/b66c280914cb4a38130b83a3eb4311f94274aefb/687474703a2f2f692e696d6775722e636f6d2f6935516a5147542e6a7067)

-You may specify a matplotlib heatmap in the cmap_name argument.
+You may specify a [matplotlib colormap](http://matplotlib.org/examples/color/colormaps_reference.html) in the cmap_name argument.